| | |

 Invest Your Savings Wisely

 Investing your savings wisely can help you grow your retirement nest egg.
 Consider investing in low-cost index funds or seeking professional planning or coaching to diversify your investments.
-Remember, investing always carries some risk, so make sure you’re comfortable with the risk level you’re taking.
+Investing always carries some risk, so ensure you’re comfortable with your risk level.

 Action 2 – Delay Retirement Keep Working